 Protection of wetlands and other surface waters is preferred to destruction and mitigation due to the temporal loss of ecological value and uncertainty regarding the ability to recreate certain functions associated with these features.
 The following factors are considered in determining whether an application will be approved by the Agency: the degree of impact to wetland and other surface water functions caused by a proposed activity; whether the impact to these functions can be mitigated; and the practicability of design modifications for the site that could eliminate or reduce impacts to these functions, including alignment alternatives for a proposed linear system.
 Design modifications to reduce or eliminate adverse impacts must be explored, as described in section 10.2.1.1, below.
-Adverse impacts remaining after practicable design modifications have been made may be offset by mitigation, or the Agency may suggest mitigation, to offset the adverse impacts caused by regulated activities as identified in sections 10.2 through 10.2.8.2, below.
+Adverse impacts remaining after practicable design modifications have been made may be offset by mitigation as described in sections 10.3 through 10.3.8, below.
+An applicant may propose mitigation, or the Agency may suggest mitigation, to offset the adverse impacts caused by regulated activities as identified in sections 10.2 through 10.2.8.2, below.
 To receive Agency approval, an activity cannot cause a net adverse impact on wetland functions and other surface water functions that is not offset by mitigation.